airplane-mode/stage-director/README.md

 export default account;
 ```

-With Stage Director, we can reduce all of this logic into a single file that's smaller and easier to read than the aforementioned reducer itself.
+With Stage Director, we can reduce all of this logic into a single file that's smaller and easier to read than the aforementioned reducer alone.

 ```javascript
 import StageDirector from "stage-director";